inspec/inspec-aws/docs-chef-io/content/aws_elb.md

 end
 ```

-**Ensure an ELB has the correct number of EC2 Instances associated with it.**
+Ensure an ELB has the correct number of EC2 Instances associated with it:

 ```ruby
 describe aws_elb('prod_web_app_elb') do